 - Login details

-Anonymous information, or information that can’t be traced back to an individual, can be considered non-PII.
+Anonymous information, information that does not relate to individuals, or information that can’t be traced back to an individual, can be considered non-PII.

 Who is affected by the exploitation of PII?